Data Mobility in the Trumpian Post-Brexit Era

 How to Replace Windows NT with Linux

 When Linux was a Struggling Challenger In 1999 I joined my first startup, Linuxcare in San Francisco.
-The Linuxcare story is a quintessential United States dot-com bubble narrative, featuring a famous venture capital fund, massive growth, a failed IPO, a fancy new ex-IBM CEO resigning under a cloud.
-Founded in 1998, it was designed to be the “800 number for Linux”, a concept that history shows was a good one at the time and it could have worked. ...
+The Linuxcare story is a quintessential United States dot-com bubble narrative, featuring a famous venture capital fund, massive growth, a failed IPO, and a fancy new ex-IBM CEO resigning under a cloud.
+Founded in 1998, it was designed to be the “0800 number for Linux”, a concept we now know was sound.
+Linuxcare was so so close! ...

 Fossil